← back to blog

 Cogny Bench — averaged score vs cost across all problems

 • Mid-tier models fail predictably.
 Haiku 4.5 nails the structured-output tasks but folds on multi-step recon-then-write.
-GPT-OSS-120B (Berget's open-weights option) does the opposite — it'll happily call create_campaign without ever checking whether the keywords are already running somewhere else.
+GPT-OSS-120B (OpenAI's open-source model, served by Berget) does the opposite — it'll happily call create_campaign without ever checking whether the keywords are already running somewhere else.
 Knowing which way a model fails is more useful than knowing it scored 28.

 The GLM-5.2 angle — why this paid off this week